Adkali/Hashget/README.md

 ![3](https://user-images.githubusercontent.com/90532971/198870319-31e1444a-5bd6-4860-a552-948df0469595.png)

 # Updates
-For now, supported hash are MD5, SHA1, SHA256, SHA512.<br>Hope you will find this tool useful and a shortime maker.<br>if you have any problems or might going some wrong request, please make an issue.
+For now, supported hash are MD5, SHA1, SHA256, SHA512.Hope you will find this tool useful and a shortime maker. if you have any problems or might going some wrong request, please make an issue. make sure you install re req file before runing the code.